 Many collaborations often struggle to find ways to enable diverse participants to work together productively and to sustain their collaborative efforts over time (Okubo & Weidman, 2000).
 As our advisory board members are geographically distributed across thirteen states, we need a system to keep everyone abreast of the project and facilitate interactions.
 We have thus developed the Board Interaction System (BIS), a virtual meeting space for the research team and enrolled members, including leaders and community members, to work together and advance health solutions.
 The BIS will allow members to stay updated on information and facilitate community engagement, by enabling board members to remain abreast of the project and provide their advice on features of the development of the project.
-The BIS will also include training materials1 and videos2 to provide members with a better understanding of the project, advisory board, and platform, as well as skills useful for engaging in research activities.
-As our project progresses, we will be able to evaluate whether the use of our BIS enhances retention and collaboration during our project.
+The BIS will also include training materials and videos to provide members with a better understanding of the project, advisory board, and platform, as well as skills useful for engaging in research activities.